rema-m/echo-escape-game/README.md

 # Echo Escape

-A tech-noir themed escape room game where you navigate through darkness using sound waves.
+A themed escape room game where you navigate through darkness using sound waves.

 ## Game Overview

 In Echo Escape, you find yourself trapped in a dark maze.
-Your only way to see your surroundings is by emitting echo pings that temporarily reveal the environment around you.
+Your only way to see your surroundings is by emitting echo pings that temporarily reveal the environment and objects around you.
 Your goal is to escape by finding keys, opening chests, discovering terminal codes, and solving puzzles.

 ## Gameplay Path